Prottoy127/protoy_saha_real_estate_project/README.md

 ## 4. Product Architecture
 * Provide an overview of the product's overall structure.
+   * The Snowflake datawarehouse is a simple warehouse to house NJ real estate data.
 * Include any major components and how they interact.
+   * The major component of the project is how Tableau is connected to Snowflake and its efficient data streaming capabilities that make real-time analytics possible.

 # D. Modeling
 * The dimensional modeling consists of 7 tables.